antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 1. The R2 Genome browser is a highly interactive application offering several ways to zoom and scroll the genome display.
-In the right upper corner of the screen search for the GTPBP8 gene click go and in the next screen choose ìGTP-binding protein 8 isoform 1î by clicking on ìVIEWî.
+In the right upper corner of the screen search for the GTPBP8 gene click go and in the next screen choose ‚ÄúGTP-binding protein 8 isoform 1‚Äù by clicking on ‚ÄúVIEW‚Äù.
 2. At some time it could be usefull to zoom into a location such as an aligned probeset.
-To quickly zoom into a specific region of interest user the browsers ìdrag and zoomî feature.
+To quickly zoom into a specific region of interest user the browsers ‚Äúdrag and zoom‚Äù feature.
 At a desired position click and hold the left mouse button and drag the highlighted window to a second position and release the mouse button.
-The selected ëwhiteí region, can be repositioned (cross mouse indicator).
+The selected ‚Äòwhite‚Äô region, can be repositioned (cross mouse indicator).
 A selection can be cancelled by clicking in the dark regions (Do note however that the positions of the selection were already adapted though ).
-Also in the track panel set ìsequence and GCî windows to on.
+Also in the track panel set ‚Äúsequence and GC‚Äù windows to on.
 Click redraw in the middle panel.
     [![](_static/images/UsingR2genome_zoomcontrols.png)**Figure
     7: Zoom